paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Details of

 where we can see that $\mathcal{M} \cap \mathcal{N}_{\mathcal{M}} = \mathcal{M}$, i.e., $\mathcal{N}_{\mathcal{M}}$ now contains trivial neighbors.

 The effective Hilbert space that is used to evolve $\ket{\psi}$ from time $t$ to $t + \delta t$ is constructed as

-Clearly, $\mathcal{H}_\text{eff}(t)$ in the limit $m \to \infty$ becomes the entire Hilbert space--- or at least the entire Hilbert subspace that is reachable from the given initial state due to symmetries--- but increasing $m$ to an arbitrary degree is not practically possible.
-In practice, a higher maximum neighbor order $m_\text{init}$ is used to generate the initial $\mathcal{H}_\text{eff}(0)$ surrounding the initial state, but a smaller $m$ is chosen when dynamically adapting at $t > 0$.
-Concrete examples will be shown in sections~\ref{sec:benchmarking} and \ref{sec:aggregates}.
+Clearly, $\mathcal{H}_\text{eff}^{(m)}(t)$ in the limit $m \to \infty$ becomes the entire Hilbert space--- or at least the entire Hilbert subspace that is reachable from the given initial state due to symmetries--- but increasing $m$ indefinitely is not practically possible.
+In practice, a large maximum neighbor order $m_\text{init}$ is used to generate the initial $\mathcal{H}_\text{eff}^{(m_\text{init})}(0)$ surrounding the initial state $\ket{\psi(0)}$, but a smaller $m$ is chosen when dynamically adapting at $t > 0$: Concrete examples will be shown in sections~\ref{sec:benchmarking} and \ref{sec:aggregates}.
+Note that we will drop the superscript $(m)$ on $\mathcal{H}_\text{eff}^{(m)}(t)$ of~\eqref{eq:H_eff} when its value is not important.

 An important and useful feature of this approach should be noted: If the Hamiltonian $H$ under consideration induces a symmetry $S$ of the system ($\comm{H}{S} = 0$) and the state $\psi$ that is being evolved lies fully within one symmetry sector ($S\ket{\psi} = \lambda \ket{\psi}$ where $\lambda$ is some number), then the neighbor-states approach described here will automatically respect that symmetry and never include basis states belonging to a different symmetry sector.
 For example, the effective Hilbert spaces constructed for a state with a definite particle number that is evolving under a particle-number-conserving Hamiltonian will automatically be restricted to the appropriate particle-number subspace.
 This behavior can potentially greatly increase numerical efficiency without any further user input.
 Such behavior may also be realized, for example, in MPS methods, but requires additional effort to be invested in symmetrization~\cite{Singh2010PRA,Paeckel2017SciPost,Rams2025SciPost}.